RatherBeExploring/ratherbeexploring.github.io/_posts/2025-01-13-business-class-on-the-swiss-a330-montreal-to-zurich.md

 I managed over three hours of uninterrupted sleep on this seven-hour flight, which is excellent for me on a short trans-Atlantic hop.
 I woke up with just over an hour to go before landing in Zurich, and within seconds a flight attendant noticed I was awake and offered to bring me breakfast.
 SWISS takes breakfast orders prior to takeoff, a practice I dislike; what and whether I have breakfast depends on how well and long I sleep.
 On this occasion it wasn’t a problem to change my selections and I just had a glass of orange juice, preferring to linger in a half-awake daze a little longer.
 SWISS also invites premium passengers to maximise sleep and take breakfast in the arrivals lounge—more on that below.
 <div class="centered-block">
   <img src="/assets/img/swiss17-min.JPG" alt="Basic, two-dimensional moving map showing plane over the United Kingdom, displaying times in Los Angeles, Chicago, and New York, as well as speed and arrival information in German.">
-  <p>The IFE screen resolution was abysmal, I didn't even bother watching anything but this outdated map.</p>
+  <p>The IFE screen resolution was abysmal: I stuck to this outdated moving map, interrupted by frequent, tacky ads.</p>
 </div>
 I browsed the in-flight entertainment selection, which was slow and unintuitive; the touch screen responded poorly, and the system as a whole was clearly at least a decade old.
 I ended up just watching the moving map until landing, which was annoyingly interrupted by an ad for Breitling watches every minute or so.